Gov. Walz’s corporate income tax hike would give MN highest starting rate of corporate income tax — faced by smaller businesses — in the U.S.

-One of the measures proposed by Gov. Walz in his budget is a hike in Minnesota’s corporate income tax rate from 9.80% on the first dollar of taxable revenue to 11.25%.
+One of the measures proposed by Gov. Walz in his budget is a hike in Minnesota’s corporate income tax rate from 9.80 percent on the first dollar of taxable revenue to 11.25 percent.
 We have written that this would bump us up from having the fourth highest top rate of corporate income tax in the United States to having the second highest.

 Now we have the numbers for 2021, shown in Figure 1.
-As of January 1st, 2021, Minnesota’s top rate of corporate income tax is lower than only New Jersey’s and Pennsylvania’s.
+As of Jan.
+1st, 2021, Minnesota’s top rate of corporate income tax is lower than only New Jersey’s and Pennsylvania’s.
 We have risen to joint third in the rankings before enacting Gov. Walz’ proposed hike.
-Minnesota’s ranking has risen because Iowa’s has fallen, thanks to a cut in their top rate from 12.00% to 9.80% – why did they pick that rate, I wonder?
+Minnesota’s ranking has risen because Iowa’s has fallen, thanks to a cut in their top rate from 12.00 percent to 9.80 percent – why did they pick that rate, I wonder?